cloud-ark/kubeprovenance/README.md

-# kubeprovenance
+# kubediscovery

-A Kubernetes Aggregated API Server that provides provenance information for your cluster.
+A Kubernetes Aggregated API Server that helps with discovery of dynamic information about your cluster.

 ## What is it?

-kubeprovenance is a tool that helps you find information about different provenance characteristics for your cluster.
-An example of a provenance characteristic is dynamic composition of Kubernetes Objects.
+kubediscovery is a tool that helps you find dynamic information about your cluster.
+Examples of such information include - dynamic composition tree of Kubernetes Objects, current and past values of config maps, actions that have been performed within your cluster.
+Today it is not straightforward to find out this information about your cluster.

+kubediscovery is a Kubernetes Aggregated API Server that solves this problem.
+The information obtained from kubediscovery can be used to determine how your cluster has evolved over time (its provenance/lineage).
+Using this information one can answer questions such as:

+- How many deployments have occurred on a cluster?

+- What actions have been executed on a cluster?

+- How configuration values have changed over time?

+Current kubediscovery supports showing dynamic composition tree of Kubernetes Objects.
-In Kubernetes there are top-level resources that are composed of other resources.
+In Kubernetes there are top-level resources which are composed of other resources.
 For example, a Deployment is composed of a ReplicaSet which in turn is composed of one or more Pods.
-Today it is not straightforward to find out entire tree of children resources for a given parent resource.

-kubeprovenance is a Kubernetes Aggregated API Server that solves this problem by showing dynamic composition information for various Kinds in your cluster.
+Using kubediscovery you can find out this information easily today.

 ## How does it work?

 You provide it a YAML file that defines static composition relationship between different Resources/Kinds.
-Using this information kubeprovenance API Server builds the dynamic provenance information by continuously querying the Kubernetes API for various Objects of different Kinds that are created in your cluster.
+Using this information kubediscovery API Server builds the dynamic composition information by continuously querying the Kubernetes API for various Objects of different Kinds that are created in your cluster.

 The YAML file can contain both in-built Kinds (such as Deployment, Pod, Service), and